Too many people forget the key to a great interview: what the interviewer remembers about you.

 (To kickstart your thinking, consider a great day at work, or an accomplishment you’re proud of.
 What happened?
 What are the elements of a “great day” for you?)

 Build your entire job-search process around a narrative that explains your career trajectory, where you want it to go (and why), and what you are both good at and interested in.
 Develop vignettes and experiences that demonstrate your capabilities—and you will never need to tell someone that you’re the best option for the job.

-For more job search advice, read our Senior Executive Guide to Job Search and learn:
+For more job-search advice, read our Guide to Executive Job Search.